University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_3.md

 # **8. Bonus task**

 You can remove the reference genome from the `core_genome.full.aln.treefile`file by deleting it, then re upload the file to Microreact, midpoint root and overlay the metadata on to the tree.
+Take note of how the tree has changed.